Aegyptus: Family

 Aegyptos was the son of King Belus of Egypt and Achiroe, a naiad daughter of Nile, or of Sida, eponym of Sidon.
-He was the twin brother of Danaus, king of Libya while Euripides adds two others, Cepheus, king of Ethiopia and Phineus, betrothed of Andromeda.
+He was the twin brother of Danaus, king of Libya while Euripides adds two others, Cepheus, king of Aethiopia and Phineus, betrothed of Andromeda.
 He may be the same or different from another Aegyptus who was called the son of Zeus and Thebe.

 Aegyptus fathered fifty sons by different women: six of whom by a woman of royal blood called Argyphia; ten by an Arabian woman; seven by a Phoenician woman; three by Tyria; twelve by the naiad Caliadne; six by Gorgo and lastly another six by Hephaestine.
 According to Hippostratus, Aegyptus had these progeny by a single woman called Eurryroe, daughter of Nilus.
 In some accounts, Aegyptus consorted with Isaie while Danaus married Melia, these two women were daughters of their uncle Agenor, king of Tyre, and of their possible sister, Damno who was described as the daughter of Belus.